gyng/album/README.md

 ## Privacy notes

 Analytics is integrated into the app at `_app.tsx`.
 Remove the `<Analytics />` component to remove any analytics.
 See [Next.js docs on analytics](https://vercel.com/docs/concepts/analytics) for more details.

+## Dev notes

+Image search is implemented using Sqlite on the browser (!real serverless!).
+An [analysis process](index/index.py) creates this database which is dumped into Next.js's `/public` directory.

+The following fields are currently indexed

+- YOLOv8/Imagenet tags
+- EXIF
+- Geocoded locations
+- Colour palette

+Sqlite in the browser then loads this database and runs a trigram full-text search.
+The library uses SharedArrayBuffers, which requires `Cross-Origin-Embedder-Policy` on the JS files and `Cross-Origin-Opener-Policy` on the page.

+Vercel is unable to serve the library's JS files from Next.js's `_next/` build directory with these headers, even with configuration set up in next.config.js and vercel.json.
+Middleware and API functions cannot redirect or add headers to these files either.

+A service worker modified from [coi-serviceworker](https://github.com/gzuidhof/coi-serviceworker) is used to add headers instead.
+This works, but has an unfortunate downside of requiring a page reload after initial install.